xinyanliang/EDFv0.1/README.md

     return paras

    options:
-         data_name the dataset name to process currently, options ChemBook, Chembl, PubChem and tiny-imagenet200 gpu_list   GPU id list to train EDF.
+         data_name <string>   the dataset name to process currently, options ChemBook, Chembl, PubChem and tiny-imagenet200 gpu_list  <list>   GPU id list to train EDF.
 More the number of GPUs is, less time EDF takes.
 The maximum number of GPUs is equal to the size of population.

 ```